The main side Panel of Vivaldi gives you quick access to a number of important tools in Vivaldi, including:

 Displaying the Panel

 By default the Panel bar is located on the left side of any of your Vivaldi windows.
-To expand and display it:
+To expand and display the Panel or hide it after use:

 - Click the Show Panel button on the left side of the Status Bar.